hackoregon/linux-laptop-setup/README.md

     This takes a long time to install.
 You will probably have to watch it, because if the Linux package install takes long enough, it will pause wanting a `sudo` password entry.

 2. RStudio: type `./rstudio-desktop` to install the RStudio Desktop.
+You will need to install RStudio Desktop manually from the RStudio Preview download website (<https://www.rstudio.com/products/rstudio/download/preview/>).
+The script will walk you through the process.
 3. Docker hosting (64-bit or 64-bit VA, bare metal or inside a 64-bit guest machine): if you want to run (or build) Docker images, install Docker hosting with `./docker-hosting`.
 You will need to log out and back in again to join the `docker` group.
 4. Virtual Machine Manager (64-bit VA bare metal only): the native Linux virtual machine hosting software is called Virtual Machine Manager.
 To install it, type `./virt-manager`.
 You will need to log out and back in again to join the `libvirtd` group.
 You will have a menu item added to start it.
 5. Git Large File Storage: we used this last year for Crop Compass.
 Note that GitHub charges money for both storage and download bandwidth for this, so be careful!
 If you need it, type `./git-lfs`.